Asymptotic mapping class groups of closed surfaces punctured along Cantor sets: Abstract

 \section{Abstract}

-For $g\in \N\cup\{0\}$, we study a subgroup $\Bc_g <\Mod(\Sigma_g)$ of {\em asymptotically rigid} mapping classes, for $\Sigma_g$ a closed orientable surface of genus $g$ minus a Cantor set.
-The group $\Bc_g$ contains the mapping class group of every compact orientable surface of genus $g$ with non-empty boundary.
+We introduce subgroups $\Bc_g< \Bh_g$ of the mapping class group $\Mod(\Sigma_g)$ of a closed surface of genus $g \ge 0$ with a Cantor set removed, which are extensions of Thompson's group $V$ by a direct limit of mapping class groups of compact surfaces of genus $g$.

-We show that $\Bc_g$ is finitely presented and that its $k$-th homology group coincides with the stable homology of the mapping class group of genus $g$, for $k$ small enough with respct to $g$.

-We then proceed to prove that the family of groups so obtained enjoys a number of properties analogous to known results for finite-type mapping class groups.
-More concretely, there are no (weakly) injective maps $\Bc_h \to \Bc_g$ if $g<h$, every automorphism of $\Bc_g$ is geometric, and every homomorphism from a higher-rank lattice to $\Bc_g$ has finite image.
+We first show that both $\Bc_g$ and $\Bh_g$ are finitely presented, and that $\Bh_g$ is dense in $\Mod(\Sigma_g)$.
+We then exploit the relation with Thompson's groups to study properties $\Bc_g$ and $\Bh_g$ in analogy with known facts about finite-type mapping class groups.
+For instance, their homology coincides with the stable homology of the mapping class group of genus $g$, every automorphism is geometric, and every homomorphism from a higher-rank lattice has finite image.

-In addition to the translation of classical results about finite-type mapping class groups, we will show that $\Bc_g$ is not linear, and does not have Kazhdan's Property (T).
+In addition, the same connection with Thompson's groups will also prove that $\Bc_g$ and $\Bh_g$ are not linear and do not have Kazhdan's Property (T), which represents a departure from the current knowledge about finite-type mapping class groups.